abhishekmulay/Calculator_JS_TDD/README.md

 This is a simple calculator developed using javascript.

-I have follwed Test Driven Development approach for this project.
+I have followed Test Driven Development approach for this project.